Sarah Marie Wilbur

 Faculty Network Member of the Duke Institute for Brain Sciences

-Sarah Wilbur (Assistant Professor of the Practice/Dance) is a cross-sector choreographer and dance/performance researcher who studies US arts institutions and infrastructures as critically embodied support systems.
-Sarah brings a strong field orientation to bear on her academic research, which includes twenty-plus years of field experience as a dance artist working in concert dance theatre, musical theater, opera, K-12 education, health care, and Veterans’ Affairs.
-Her writing and dance making together recognize the parity between dances that are performed and the aspects of dance making that are suppressed or ignored.
+Sarah Wilbur (Assistant Professor of the Practice/Dance) is a cross-sector choreographer and dance/performance researcher who studies artistic labor, identity and institutionalization, currently in a US context.
+She brings a strong field orientation to bear on her academic research, including over twenty years of field experience working across the cultural economies of concert dance, theatre, musical theater, opera, K-12 education, health care, and Veterans’ Affairs.
+Both her creative and scholarly research and teaching recognize the parity between dances that are performed and the aspects of dance making that are suppressed or ignored.
 It is Sarah’s primary goal to highlight dance’s under-recognized labor and laborers in all facets of her professional work.

 Education & Training